 Working hours

-Demolition work is carried out in early autumn 2024 from Monday to Thursday.
-Daily working hours on the construction site are limited so that significantly noisy work is done from 9 am to 4 pm, work that causes normal construction site noise from 7 am to 6 pm, and quiet work until 8 pm.
+Demolition work is carried out from Monday to Thursday.
+Daily working hours on the construction site are limited so that work that causes normal construction site noise is done from 7 am to 6 pm, and quiet work until 8 pm.
+There is a break in significantly noisy work from 3 pm to 5 pm.

 The working hours are shorter than what the environmental authority's noise permit allows.